mdbs99/james/README.md

 We want to write elegant, clean, organized, interface-based, and maintainable code using OOP.

-The code follows a restrict rules about naming and style, as prefixes and sufixes, to help programmers to find the correct class or method to do the job.
+The code follows a restrict rules about naming and style, as prefixes and suffixes, to help programmers to find the correct class or method to do the job quickly.

 # Installing